 - Protective clothing for the waste audit team including overalls, gloves, eye protectors and safety shoes (if required)

 - Printed checklist or tablet/laptop to record the data

 On audit day, remove the bags from the secure container and start to group the bags together by collection location.

 Weigh each one and record the weight, location and stream.
 Do a visual assessment of the contents and determine the percentage of contamination.
 It’s helpful to note down the actual items causing contamination so you can communicate them to everyone afterwards.

 A diversion rate is an easy way to measure how your organization’s recycling program is doing.
 Here’s the simple formula:

 The weight of recycling includes any organic waste that’s collected for compost and any recyclable waste that’s diverted from landfill.

 Tell everyone in the organization the results of the audit.
 Highlight any areas for improvement by posting images of key contaminants by the bins so it’s top of mind for everyone.

 Sharing the waste audit results also gives you the opportunity to reinforce your recycling goals and make everyone aware of the bin locations, and what’s recyclable in your facility.

-Download a free “How-To Guide for Waste Audit Success” which provides practical tips and templates for your next waste audit or listen to CEO Bruce Buchan’s webinar: How To Conduct An Effective Waste Audit.
+Download our Free ebook “How-To Guide for Waste Audit Success” which provides practical tips and templates for your next waste audit or listen to CEO Bruce Buchan’s webinar: How To Conduct An Effective Waste Audit.